omaraflak/ERC4671/README.md

 NTTs represent inherently personal possessions (material or immaterial), such as university diplomas, online training certificates, government issued documents (national id, driving licence, visa, wedding, etc.), badges, labels, and so on.

-Non-tradable tokens are unique and they belong to you.
+NTTs are unique and they belong to you.

 <u>**NTTs are proofs of possession.**</u>